espocrm/documentation/administration/bpm-activities.md

 Provides a flexible ability of user interaction.
 It stops execution until the user (specified explicitly or by assignment rule) resolves the task.
 Process User Task record will be created in the system.
 By default there are three action types: Approve, Review, Accomplish.

-* Approve type requires the user to chose between 'Approved' and 'Declined'.
+* Approve type requires the user to choose between 'Approved' and 'Declined'.
 * Review type gives only one option: 'Reviewed'.
 * Accomplish type has two options: 'Completed' and 'Failed'.